Skip to content

-Do you want to use your transcription and proofreading skills to make a difference?
-Or do you want to practice those skills so they can lead to a fruitful career?
-Many organizations and crowdsourcing projects seek volunteer transcription experts and newbies.
+Do you want to utilize your transcription and proofreading skills to make a meaningful impact?
+Or do you want to practice those skills so they can lead to a fruitful career, such as a career in the legal field, like legal transcription?
+Many organizations and crowdsourcing projects seek both experienced and novice volunteer transcription experts.
 Some aim to make digitized collections of books in the public domain, while some focus on accessibility and inclusivity.
-In any case, volunteer transcription has benefits outside of helping your chosen cause.
-Let’s discuss them here.
+In any case, volunteer transcription has benefits that extend beyond helping your chosen cause.

 Benefits of Volunteer Transcription